Predicting fluid-structure interaction with graph neural networks: Methodology

 \subsection{Proper orthogonal decomposition}

-As will be discussed later in Sec. \ref{sec:ale}, we choose to use the arbitrary Lagrangian-Eulerian formulation for the proposed quasi-monolithic GNN framework, which features mesh movements over time.
-This movement is inherently low-rank, and therefore suitable for a linear projection-based reduction.
-We employ Proper orthogonal decomposition (POD) for this purpose.
-Particularly, we use the spatial variant \cite{Sirovich1987} of POD.
-Given a data matrix $\boldsymbol{X}$ in which each column contains the mesh displacements at a certain time step, a singular value decomposition can be performed,
+As will be discussed later in Sec. \ref{sec:framework}, we consider the arbitrary Lagrangian-Eulerian (ALE) formulation for the proposed quasi-monolithic graph neural network framework.
+With this formulation, when the solid motion is low order, it is possible to also reduce ALE mesh movement over time to a low-order approximation.
+In such cases, a linear projection-based reduction is suitable.
+We employ Proper orthogonal decomposition (POD) for such a reduction.
+In particular, we adopt the complex-valued variant of POD rather than the typical real-valued POD.
+Such a choice would ease the difficulty of enforcing rotation equivariance to the predictions generated by the network at the architecture level, as will be discussed in Sec. \ref{sec:podmlp}.
+Given a data matrix $\boldsymbol{X}\in\mathbb{C}^{P\times N}$, a singular value decomposition can be performed

+in which $P$ denotes the number of sampled points (typically equal to the number of vertices in a mesh), and $N$ denotes the total number of time steps available for the decomposition.
 Each column of the left unitary matrix $\boldsymbol{U}$ is called a mode.
-Suppose the singular values on the diagonal of matrix $\boldsymbol{\Sigma}$ are in decreasing order.
-In that case, the left-most vectors within the matrix $\boldsymbol{U}$ are the modes capturing the most variance in the data.
-For a low-rank system, a reduced-order model can be constructed by projecting the data onto the first $l$ modes,
+Assuming the singular values on the diagonal of matrix $\boldsymbol{\Sigma}$ are in decreasing order, the left-most vectors within the matrix $\boldsymbol{U}$ would be the modes capturing the most variance in the data.
+For a low-rank system, a reduced-order model can be constructed by projecting the data onto the first $n_r$ modes, i.e., the left-most $n_r$ vectors within the matrix $\boldsymbol{U}$,

-where $\boldsymbol{U}^{(1:l)}$ denotes the matrix $\boldsymbol{U}$ truncated to its left-most $l$ columns (i.e., retaining the first $l$ modes), the coefficient matrix $\boldsymbol{C}^{(1:l)}$ corresponds to the projected weight of the data on each of the modes, and $\hat{\boldsymbol{X}}$ denotes the reduced-order approximation of $\boldsymbol{X}$ using the first few modes.
-The temporal evolution of the system is then reduced using the evolution of the mode $1$ through $l$ coefficients over time.
+where $\boldsymbol{U}^{(1:n_r)}$ denotes the matrix $\boldsymbol{U}$ truncated to its left-most $n_r$ columns (i.e., retaining the first $n_r$ modes), the coefficient matrix $\boldsymbol{C}^{(1:n_r)}$ corresponds to the projected weight of the data on each of the modes, and $\hat{\boldsymbol{X}}$ denotes the reduced-order approximation of $\boldsymbol{X}$ using the first few modes.
+The temporal evolution of the system is then reduced using the evolution of the mode $1$ through $n_r$ coefficients over time.